nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 26-Nov-2023

+More investigating MAUI Mobile Weather App design and implementation: Using DI and a collection based on `Collection<T>`, in conjunction with an MVVM design model, data from a web API can added to a page.
+The Collection base class provides generic storage of custom Types - value or reference, includes an indexer, and implemented methods following IList and IEnumerable interfaces (among others), like Add, Clear, IndexOf, Remove, and several more.

 ## Friday 24-Nov-2023

 I ran into a common issue in MAUI when leveraging Dependency Injection: "Missing default constructor for {viewModel name}".
 This happens when a new constructor is implemented.
 MAUI ContentPage.BindingContext expects a ViewModel codepage to have a parameterless constructor for initializing the object.
 The error also mentions a _missing type converter_.